-These QC landscape dimensions are represented by layers of abstraction like those used to describe traditional computing systems (see Figure 2-2: QC stack).
+These QC landscape dimensions are represented by layers of abstraction like those used to describe traditional computing systems (see Figure 0-2: QC stackError!
+Reference source not found.).
 Several European SDOs are working together to achieve alignment in terminology and definitions surrounding QC28.
 As this activity matures, QuIC members are likely to adopt these standards.
 In the remaining sections of this chapter, we provide details on the state of development of products and services and present the industry's ambitions for each stack layer on the road to 2035.

-Figure 2-2: QC stack
+Figure 0-2: QC stack